+

 Writer’s Biography

-The author of eight novels, two books of short stories and many essays, she is a winner of the Man Booker Prize (2007) and the Irish novel of the year (2007 and 2015).
+The author of eight novels, two books of short stories and many essays, she is a winner of the Man Booker Prize (2007), the Irish novel of the year (2007 and 2015) and the Writers’ Prize for Fiction (2024).
 Enright was the first Laureate for Irish Fiction (2015-2018) and she teaches creative writing as Professor of Fiction in UCD.
 Her new novel The Wren, The Wren was published in autumn 2023 by Jonathan Cape.

 More information